 After Slamming Trump, Biden Apologizes For Referring To 'Partisan Lynching' In 1998

-Within a span of a few hours, former vice president and current 2020 Democratic presidential candidate Joe Biden both condemned President Donald Trump's use of the word "lynching" to describe the impeachment inquiry — and apologized for doing virtually the same thing more than 20 years ago.
+Within a span of a few hours, former vice president and current 2020 Democratic presidential candidate Joe Biden both condemned President Trump's use of the word "lynching" to describe the impeachment inquiry — and apologized for doing virtually the same thing more than 20 years ago.

-Biden's apology came Tuesday night after a 1998 CNN video clip began making the rounds on social media, in which Biden called the Republican-led impeachment of then-President Bill Clinton a "partisan lynching."
+Biden's apology came Tuesday night after a 1998 CNN video clip began making the rounds on social media.
+In the video, Biden called the Republican-led impeachment of then-President Bill Clinton a "partisan lynching."

 In that archival video, Biden, who was then a senator from Delaware, said:

-"Even if the president should be impeached, history is going to question whether or not this was just a partisan lynching or whether or not it was something that in fact met the standard — the very high bar that was set by the founders as to what constituted an impeachable offense."
+"Even if the president should be impeached, history is going to question whether or not this was just a partisan lynching or whether or not it was something that in fact met the standard — the very high bar that was set by the Founders as to what constituted an impeachable offense."

-Biden issued a mea culpa via Twitter, saying, "This wasn't the right word to use and I'm sorry about that."
+Biden issued a mea culpa via Twitter late on Tuesday, saying, "This wasn't the right word to use and I'm sorry about that."

 This wasn’t the right word to use and I’m sorry about that.
 Trump on the other hand chose his words deliberately today in his use of the word lynching and continues to stoke racial divides in this country daily. https://t.co/mHfFC8HluZ— Joe Biden (@JoeBiden) October 23, 2019

-Several hours earlier, Biden had slammed Trump for characterizing House Democrats' ongoing impeachment inquiry "a lynching."
+Several hours earlier, Biden had slammed Trump for characterizing House Democrats' impeachment inquiry as "a lynching."
 Biden said Trump's use of the term was "despicable."

 "Our country has a dark, shameful history with lynching, and to even think about making this comparison is abhorrent.
 It's despicable," Biden tweeted.